 And then add the dry ingredients to the wet mixture, and continue to mix until fully combined.
-I recommend that you chill the dough for at least 30 minutes in the refrigerator before baking in a preheated 350-degrees f oven.
+I recommend that you chill the dough for at least 30 minutes in the refrigerator before baking it in a preheated 350-degree f oven.

 Using a small cookie scoop or tablespoon, measure out the dough and roll them into balls.
 Then place the cookie dough balls onto the prepared parchment paper-lined baking sheet.

 At this point, I recommend you form the cookie shape by slightly flattening each cookie ball placed onto the parchment-lined cookie sheet.

 Next, is baking time.
 You’ll bake them for 15- 20 minutes or until lightly brown around the edges.